google/skia/site/user/api/SkRRect_Reference.md

 };
 </pre>

-<a href='#SkRRect'>SkRRect</a> describes a rounded rectangle with a bounds and a pair of radii for each corner.
+<a href='SkRRect_Reference#SkRRect'>SkRRect</a> describes a rounded rectangle with a bounds and a pair of radii for each corner.
-The bounds and radii can be set so that <a href='#SkRRect'>SkRRect</a> describes: a rectangle with sharp corners;
+The bounds and radii can be set so that <a href='SkRRect_Reference#SkRRect'>SkRRect</a> describes: a rectangle with sharp corners;
 a <a href='undocumented#Circle'>Circle</a>; an <a href='undocumented#Oval'>Oval</a>; or a rectangle with one or more rounded corners.

-<a href='#SkRRect'>SkRRect</a> allows implementing CSS properties that describe rounded corners.
+<a href='SkRRect_Reference#SkRRect'>SkRRect</a> allows implementing CSS properties that describe rounded corners.
-<a href='#SkRRect'>SkRRect</a> may have up to eight different radii, one for each axis on each of its four
+<a href='SkRRect_Reference#SkRRect'>SkRRect</a> may have up to eight different radii, one for each axis on each of its four
 corners.

-<a href='#SkRRect'>SkRRect</a> may modify the provided parameters when initializing bounds and radii.
+<a href='SkRRect_Reference#SkRRect'>SkRRect</a> may modify the provided parameters when initializing bounds and radii.
 If either axis radii is zero or less: radii are stored as zero; corner is square.
-If corner curves overlap, radii are proportionally reduced to fit within bounds.
+If corner <a href='undocumented#Curve'>curves</a> overlap, radii are proportionally reduced to fit within bounds.

 <a name='SkRRect_empty_constructor'></a>